VOL. IV - APPENDIX E

 - William Pocock and Dinah Hollands

-I have been told that William Pocock married Dinah Hollands on 20 February 1811.
+I have been told that Richard and Sarah's son William Pocock married Dinah Hollands on 20 February 1811.

 - Jane Pocock.
 Born 11 May 1814 in Hailsham.